ministryofjustice/moj-frontend/docs/components/pagination/_how-to-use.md

 ## How to use

-You can read [guidance on using the GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/), which is a part of this component.

-If there's only one page of items, gov pag will not SHOW.
-You can still set the RESULTS count to show though.
-DO CODED EXAMPLES.

 ### Using the pagination controls

+You can read [guidance on using the GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) or 'pagination controls'.
+This is a part of this component.

 You can change the numbers that are passed in to the component.
 For example, for alphabetised lists you could replace the numbers with letters.

-CODED EXAMPLE HERE.
+ADD CODED EXAMPLE.

 ### Using the results count variant

-INSERT IMAGE OF THE SEARCH RESULTS
+ADD CODED EXAMPLE.

 When choosing a results count for the pagination component consider:
 - information that's already on the page, for example the number of results in a heading